 Maybe your community is investing in a park or a new public attraction, and your church could make a unique, meaningful contribution to the project.
 Or a local school desperately needs new playground equipment, but there’s no room for it in the budget.
 Or perhaps your church is trying to renovate your children’s ministry or create a new space for your youth group.

-In response to an unprecedented time across our nation and around the world, this is a great opportunity for you to consider aligning to an organization in your community that can help provide support to those who have been affected and may need assistance due to COVID-19 impacts.
-This could be a local food bank, hospital, or creating a fund to directly giving to those in your congregation who have lost their jobs due to the pandemic.
+In response to an unprecedented time across our nation and around the world, this is a great opportunity for you to consider aligning with an organization in your community that can help provide support to those who have been affected and may need assistance due to COVID-19 impacts.
+This could be a local food bank, hospital, or creating a fund to directly give to those in your congregation who have lost their jobs due to the pandemic.